 It’s hard to have it all, especially when you’re limited in space.
 So if you want a pool, an entertaining area and a lawn, you might need to figure out some hacks to make it work.
 Our suggestion: add some artificial grass to your backyard if you’re unable to have the real deal.
 Use it strategically, like Brandon Architects did in this California home, which has a grassy area for poolside lounging.

 How much should I budget for backyard landscaping?

-Decide how much money you want to spend then look into options that work within your budget.
+If you're worried about the cost of landscaping a backyard, decide how much money you want to spend then look into options that work within your budget.

 There are always cheaper options available but they might not necessarily be the best so be realistic about what you can achieve within your budget.

 Whether you want a completely new look, to modify an existing space or simply add an eye catching feature to switch things up, getting the hard landscaping right is the first step in any redesign as it forms the all-important structure of any garden ideas.

 First narrow down your options by thinking about the look you want to achieve.
 There is a huge choice of materials available, but one of the most important decisions to factor in is the sustainability of your desired materials and if they’re long lasting.